chef/chef-web-docs/chef_master/source/supermarket_backup_restore.rst

 Cookbook Restore
 -----------------------------------------------------

-When restoring cookbooks, **make sure the cookbook directory is writable by the supermarket user.**
+When restoring cookbooks, **make sure the cookbook directory is writable by the Supermarket user.**

 For example, to restore your cookbook files, run: